carpentries/github-skills/episodes/managing_issues.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::: spoiler

-### For Carpentries Maintainers: Refer to CAC
+### For Maintainers of official Carpentries lessons: Refer to CAC
-When you want or need to [refer an issue/contribution to the Curriculum Advisory Committee](https://carpentries.github.io/maintainer-onboarding/04-communicate-advisors.html) for your lesson, you should add the `status:refer to cac` label, and tag the CAC in the relevant issue/pull request discussion thread (e.g. `@datacarpentry/curriculum-advisors-image`).
+When you want or need to [refer an issue/contribution to the Curriculum Advisory Committee](https://carpentries.github.io/maintainer-onboarding/04-communicate-advisors.html) for your lesson, you should add the `status:refer to cac` label, and mention the CAC in the relevant issue/pull request discussion thread (e.g. `@datacarpentry/curriculum-advisors-image`).

 Adding this label will help members of the CAC more easily identify and browse through the items they need to discuss, increasing the likelihood that you will receive a timely response.